ethereum/EIPs/EIPS/eip-draft.md

 The registry contract will be deployed to the following address: `TBD`

-The registry SHALL deploy all token bound account contracts using the `create2` opcode with a salt value of `keccak256(abi.encode(chainId, tokenContract, tokenId))`.
+The registry SHALL deploy all token bound account contracts using the `create2` opcode with a salt value derived from the ERC-721 token contract address, token ID, and [EIP-155](./eip-155.md) chain ID.

 The registry SHALL implement the following interface: